krb5/krb5/doc/rst_source/krb_admins/admin_commands/kadmind.rst

               wildcarded using the asterisk ( \* ) character.

        **operation-mask**
-              Specifies what operations may or may not be peformed by a principal matching a particular entry.
+              Specifies what operations may or may not be performed by a principal matching a particular entry.
 This is a string of one or more of the following list of characters or their upper-case counterparts.
 If the character is upper-case, then the operation is disallowed.
 If the character is lower-case, then the operation is permitted.